mayur091193/vue-native-app-starter/README.md

 While running the project, if may face any package dependencies issue, you can remove that specific package using `npm uninstall` and install the same using `expo install package-name`.

+***Feel free to reach out to me at "mayur091193@gmail.com" in case of any questions/queries.***

+## Demo

+I've published the app to the expo at (The Hacker)[https://expo.io/@mayur.911/neverstop].
+To run, you can download (Expo client on Android or IOS)[https://expo.io/tools#client] and scan the QR code on the link to run.

 ## Screens

 1. Login screen